stepanataccolade/docsv2/sources/ci/languages/php.md

-# PHP
+# Continuous Integration with PHP
 This page explains yml configuration that is specific to PHP projects.
 For a complete yml reference, please read the [Build configuration section](../shippableyml.md)

 ##yml configuration

 The sections below explore sections of the yml that are specific to PHP projects.

 ###language

 For PHP projects, this tag should always be set to php as show below: